khanlab/cfmm-bids/README.md

-# getDicomTarballs
+#dicom2tar
+Grab all the dicom images in folders, zipfiles etc, and organize them into tarballs

+#cfmm2tar
-Retrieve dicom tarballs from CFMM dicom server
+Retrieve dicom tarballs from the CFMM dicom server

-# dicom2tar example:
-singularity exec --bind /path/to/data:/data getDIcomTarballs.simg dicom2tar.py /data /data/output
+#tar2bids
+Convert dicom tarballs to BIDS (heudiconv)